Skip to content

 - Expected: "Thank you"

-• Add Wait steps after important actions (add to cart, place order)
+• Add Wait steps after actions like add to cart and place order

 • Use descriptive names for your steps (include what they do in parentheses)